The Origin & History Of Christmas, The Story Of Jesus, Santa, & Carols

 Mobile Ecard Users Please Allow Time For Video Loading.
 Press Play Button When Loaded.

 Thank you for using RiverSongs musical cards to share with your friends & loved ones.
-Please keep in mind that you can email birthday wishes cards with music, as well as happy anniversary ecards up to 6 month's ahead of time.
+Please keep in mind that you can email video birthday wishes cards with music, as well as happy anniversary ecards up to 6 month's ahead of time.
 Our free greeting cards are compatible with mobiles such as iPhone & android.
-Smartphone users will see a video ecard with music, which is the same greeting card that a computer user views and visa-versa.
+Smartphone wireless users will see a video ecard with music, which is the same greeting card that a computer user views and visa-versa.
 You may feel free to use the social media icons below the greetings to share with facebook, twitter, & whatsapp.